FanBridge Makes A Profit Connecting Fans, Band

 SYDELL: Sacca got a tweet back about FanBridge.
 Musicians pay FanBridge to keep them connected to their fans.
 Co-founder Noah Dinkin.

-Mr. NOAH DINKIN (Co-founder, FanBridge): Our original vision of this was something we could run on the side, you know.
+NOAH DINKIN: Our original vision of this was something we could run on the side, you know.
 We checked the bank account once a month, and that was it.
 There was no grand vision for FanBridge.

 SYDELL: That was four years ago.
 Despite this dreadful economy, Dinkin says FanBridge is profitable and it's growing.
 Dinkin and his co-founder Spencer Richardson saw an opportunity in the music business, where every artist must now market themselves online by reaching fans directly.